Wednesday, October 4, 2023

 Gas prices remain high.
 But it may be a blessing in disguise.
 Whether you take the bus, train, or drive to work, there are ways your daily commute can save money, improve your health, and connect with your community.
 And when both your wallet and your planet benefit, what have you got to lose?

-These sustainable ways to commute may make your commute a more meaningful experience, too.
+Looking to make your commute even more sustainable?
+These other ways to commute leave the car in the garage and may make your commute a more meaningful experience, too.

 Image courtesy NeonBrand on Unsplash